smdogroup/a2d/README.md

-# A2D - a PDE solver using Almost Automatic Differentiation
+# A2D - a PDEIntegrand solver using Almost Automatic Differentiation

 A toolkit for almost automatic differentiation of vector and matrix expressions.